JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 - raw HDL leaves (adders, muxes, raw VHDL text modules, ...), heavily disk-cached across builds;
-- hierarchical *comb* functions with no sliceable path to raw leaves.
+- hierarchical *comb* functions with no sliceable path to raw leaves;
+- the **measurement frontier**: topmost *fully-combinational* funcs (see below).

 **MAINs are no longer force-synthesized** (they were in the old flow, to seed coarse sweep guesses).
-Sliceable mains are cut domain roots and get measured on demand by the sweep's budget anchor; a stateful main's whole-design zero-clk critical path — which includes the regions about to be pipelined — feeds no planning decision, wastes a near-whole-design syn run, and used to print as a bogus `Design likely limited to X MHz` report.
-`--coarse` measures its main lazily when needed.
+A fully-comb main IS the measurement frontier and gets measured there; a main with state anywhere below is always estimated — its whole-design zero-clk critical path (which includes the regions about to be pipelined, and internal reg-involved paths) feeds no planning decision, wastes a near-whole-design syn run, and used to print as a bogus `Design likely limited to X MHz` report. `--coarse` measures its main lazily when needed (estimate used if the main has state below).

 **Modules with Reg/Feedback state in their subtree** (recursive — `FUNC_SUBTREE_HAS_STATE`): a per-module synthesis run of such a module